Operation Fortitude: Impact

 One author says that on 5 June before he gave the Go message for Overlord, Eisenhower received a message that was couriered from Bletchley Park and had been sent by Hitler to Rommel with battle orders that the invasion of Normandy was imminent but that it was a feint to draw troops away from the real invasion five days later against the Channel Ports, and Rommel was not to move any troops.
 That would mean that the Allies would have five days without determined opposition.
-It was sent in a Fish radio message and decrypted by Colossus, according to an account by Tommy Flowers.
-Another author doubts whether Hitler would have sent messages about the invasion at the time since the invasion fleet had sailed on 4 June but was then postponed for 24 hours, and even with Colossus Fish, decrypts could take days or weeks.
+It was sent in a Fish radio message and decrypted using Colossus, according to an account by Tommy Flowers.
+Another author doubts whether Hitler would have sent messages about the invasion at the time since the invasion fleet had sailed on 4 June but was then postponed for 24 hours, and even with Colossus, Fish decrypts could take days or weeks.
 He thinks that Flowers may have embellished or misremembered the story in later life.
 Hitler’s views on the real invasion are widely attributed to the message from the Japanese ambassador to Berlin, Ōshima, after a 27 May meeting.
 Anyway, during the first week of June 1944, Eisenhower was more concerned with the weather than whether the Germans had been misled about the invasion's location.